All you need to know about endometriosis

 - Deep pain or cramping during sexual intercourse

 - Painful bowel movements

 - Digestive problems

 Endometriosis often has a significant impact on a woman's life and can also cause psychological effects such as depression, anxiety, and insomnia.
-Endometriosis UK recommends that you keep a pain and symptom diary before visiting a doctor to rule out other conditions and aid quick diagnosis.
+Endometriosis UK recommends that you keep a pain and symptom diary before visiting a doctor to rule out other conditions and aid in quick diagnosis.

 How is endometriosis diagnosed?

 The path to a diagnosis can be long and frustrating, with an average of 7.5 years between the onset of symptoms and a confirmation (3).
 The process begins with a professional evaluation and one or several tests:

 Your doctor will record any symptoms or family history of endometriosis, as well as a general health assessment to exclude other conditions.

 2. Physical examination

 A doctor may perform a pelvic exam to feel for any cysts or scars behind the uterus.
 This can sometimes be uncomfortable as either two fingers or a speculum is inserted into the vagina while the doctor presses on your abdomen.